joaoangnes/joaoangnes/README.md

 - 👨‍💻 Oracle Developer with experience in Oracle SQL, Oracle PL/SQL, Oracle Forms, EBS R12, and Oracle Workflow.
 - 📚 I am looking to diversify my knowledge in the field of data science and data engineering.
-- 🎓 Studying Bachelor's of Computer Science, currently in 8rd period
+- 🎓 Graduated in Bachelor of Computer Science
 - 🎓 Graduated from TecPuc with a Technical High School diploma in Computer Science.
 - 📧 Contact: joao.angnes@gmail.com
 - 💼 Currently working as an Oracle Developer in the Development Department and starting a migration to the data and AI area at Trombini Embalagens.